The information on this page is for healthcare practitioners

 If you live in NSW, read more about RSV prevention, symptoms and treatment in the respiratory syncytial virus (RSV) fact sheet.

-NSW Health RSV (respiratory syncytial virus) vulnerable babies program will be implemented in a phased approach that offers Beyfortus (nirsevimab) to the most vulnerable babies from March 2024 to September 2024.
+NSW Health RSV (respiratory syncytial virus) vulnerable babies program will be implemented in a phased approach that offers Beyfortus (nirsevimab) to the most vulnerable babies from March 2024.

 On this page